Academic Staff Professional Development

 - Project Support: to enable academic staff to implement a project that incorporates significant personal professional development.
 These projects should lead to the development of new skills, or knowledge that prepares the applicant for career advancement, new assignments, or performance of current assignments with greater expertise.
 As for all grant programs, any non-expendable materials purchased are the property of the University.

-The Professional Development (Academic Staff Professional Development) application is processed in BP Logix.
+The Academic Staff Professional Development application is accessed through the Professional Development Programs form in BP Logix.
 Please visit the Using eForms and BP Logix page for a detailed explanation of the eForm system.

-- Attach a Narrative (2 to 4 numbered pages in a word-processed document) to the BPLogix form addressing each of the following:
+- Narrative (2 to 4 numbered pages) including each of the following:

 - Project synopsis, describing activities pertinent to professional development